Financial-Times/ebi/README.md

 password management system (e.g. Keychain on macOS), retrieve it in your shell's rcfile (e.g. `~/.bashrc`) and assign it to an environment variable so that it is available to any shell that you run.

+## Code formatting with Prettier
+This repo uses [prettier](https://prettier.io/) for code formatting.
+To make the most of this when working locally:
+ - Install the `prettier-vscode` extension in the extension side bar
+ - Update your settings to format files on save, this will check your file meets the prettier guidelines and will fix it if it doesn't each time you save it.
+You can update the format on save setting at `Code` --> `Settings` --> update `"editor.formatOnSave": true`